scrabbletank/farhome-rules/rulesdoc.md

 You do not start making spellcasting rolls to stay inside the warren for an additional hour for every level cast above the 5th.

 ___
+#### Poison Cloud
+*5th Level*
+- **Casting Time:** 8 AP
+- **Range:** 15
+- **Duration:** 10 minutes
+- **Damage Type:** Poison

+You create a 7x7 cloud of poison at a point in range you can see.
+The poison cloud bends around corners and permeates surfaces.
+While inside the poison cloud, any creature starting their turn must make a Stamina save vs your spellcasting.
+On fail their Poison level increases by 1 to a max of 3 and they take 1 wound die per level of Poison effecting them.
+While inside the cloud creatures do not make Stamina saves at the end of their turns to reduce the poison effect.

+Strong winds can move or reduce the size of the poison cloud, with spells like _Gust_ reducing the size of the cloud by 1 for every crit rolled.

+The size of the cloud increases by 2 and you add a proficiency die to your spellcasting roll for every level cast above 5th.

+___
 #### Wall of Fire
 *5th Level*
 - **Casting Time:** 8 AP
-- **Range:** 10
+- **Range:** 15
 - **Duration:** instant
 - **Damage Type:** Fire

-A great wall of fire, 7 tiles wide and 3 tiles high, errupts from the ground.
+A great wall of fire, 10 tiles wide and 3 tiles high, errupts from the ground.
 Any creature that starts their turn in or enters the wall for the first time must make a defense roll vs your spellcasting.
-On hit they take 3 wound die in damage, and are ignited for 1 minute on a crit.
+On hit they take 1 wound and 3 wound die in damage, and are ignited for 1 minute on a crit.
 Any ranged weapon or spell attack made through the wall adds 2 bad die to the attack, being incinerated by the wall if the attack misses.

 Add a wound die for every level above the 5th.